DVaughan/DVaughan.github.io/_posts/2019-06-24-Quantum-Computation-Primer-Part-1.md

 ![A times B part 2](/assets/images/2019-06-24/MSecondColumn.png)

-We then shift down to the second row of A, and back to the first column in B. After we reach the last row in A, we're done.
+We then shift down to the second row of A, and back to the first column in B. After we complete the last row in A, we're done.

 ![A times B part 2](/assets/images/2019-06-24/MMAB2.png)

+### Identifying an Element in a Matrix

+By convention, a matrix is often given a capital letter as an identifier.
+An element within the matrix is specified using the name of the matrix in lowercase, with its row then column (in that order) shown as subscript.
+See the following example:

+\[
+A =
+\begin{bmatrix}
+a_{00} & a_{01} \\
+a_{10} & a_{11}
+\end{bmatrix}
+\]

 ### Multiplying a Matrix by a Scalar

-The principal of multiplying a matrix by a scalar is a simple one: You multiply every item in the matrix by the scalar.
+The process of multiplying a matrix by a scalar is a simple one: multiply every item in the matrix by the scalar.

 If A is the matrix: